 What ECDC published for Europe and the ship (updated daily)

 ECDC maintains a dedicated outbreak page titled “Andes Hantavirus outbreak in cruise ship, May 2026” that ECDC states is updated once daily.
-As of 9 May 2026 at 14:00 on that publication cycle, ECDC reported a total of eight cases: six confirmed and two probable, with three deaths.
+When this article was last checked on 11 May 2026 on that publication cycle, ECDC reported a total of nine cases: seven confirmed and two probable, with zero suspected under ECDC’s definitions at that posting, and three deaths.
+ECDC also reported the ship had arrived at Granadilla, Tenerife, Canary Islands on 10 May 2026 for disembarkation and repatriation.
 ECDC states the virus has been identified as Andes hantavirus, describes case definitions for suspected, probable, and confirmed cases, and assesses risk to the EU and EEA general population as very low.
 ECDC’s page also links to formal assessments and rapid scientific advice for passenger management.

 What PAHO added for the Region of the Americas (7 May 2026)